What you will learn from this article:

-Whether it’s stopping smoking, consuming alcohol or drugs, losing weight, working out more, or taking your relationship to the next level, the Quality Quantifier can help you take back the control over your life, and motivate you and empower you in an entirely new, proactive way to reach your goals.
+Whether it’s stopping smoking, consuming alcohol or drugs, losing weight, working out more or taking your relationship to the next level, the Quality Quantifier can help you take back control over your life and empower you in an entirely new, proactive way to reach your goals.

 Change your routine, change your life